Shaw's New Destination for Japanese Cocktails, Sushi, and Late-Night Karaoke Is Here

 There’s a lot happening at Zeppelin, Shaw’s haven for Japanophiles and karaoke fans opening Monday, March 4.
 The two-story dinner, drinking, and nightlife venue, located in the former Shaw Bijou space, is the kind of place you could come for a few Sapporos and yakitori skewers or a $150 omakase menu—and wind up belting out David Bowie tunes in the wee hours either way.

 “These days it’s not enough to just open a cocktail bar.
-You have to set a stage,” says co-owner Micah Wilder.
-Wilder and his brother Ari Wilder have teamed up with their business partner in nearby Chaplin’s, Adrian Williams, as well as veteran Japanese chef Minoru Ogawa of Sushi Ogawa for the new venture.
-Micah first met Williams and Ogawa working at Dupont’s storied sushi/karaoke dive, Cafe Japone, over a decade ago.
+You have to set a stage,” says co-owner Ari Wilder.
+Wilder and his brother Micah Wilder have teamed up with their business partner in nearby Chaplin’s, Adrian Williams, as well as veteran Japanese chef Minoru Ogawa of Sushi Ogawa for the new venture.
+Ari first met Williams and Ogawa working at Dupont’s storied sushi/karaoke dive, Café Japone, over a decade ago.

 Here’s what you can expect: